• Skip to primary navigation

 “Those words were the cue for the actor to leave.”

-These are the kinds of sentences you’ll hear if you dial 858-651-5050.
-They’re spoken by two people — one with a male-sounding voice and one with a female-sounding voice — who just sit there, intoning these poetic yet meaningless messages for as long as you choose to stay on the line.
+These are the kinds of sentences you’d hear if you dialed 858-651-5050.
+They were spoken by two people — one with a male-sounding voice and one with a female-sounding voice — who just sat there, intoning these poetic yet meaningless messages for as long as you chose to stay on the line.

-It’s still weird, though.
-It’s the lack of context that makes what you hear when you call the number kind of unsettling.
+It was still weird, though.
+It’s the lack of context that made what you heard when you called the number kind of unsettling.

 630-296-7536